 E&O Insurance for Insurance Agents

-Our agency provides errors and omissions (E&O) insurance to insurance agents, brokers, and agencies writing any type of P&C, life, health and accident coverage.
+Our agency provides errors and omissions (E&O) insurance to insurance agents, brokers, and agencies who offer any type of P&C, life, health and accident coverage.

-We have access to multiple insurance carriers and can secure coverage to any type of risk, from the simple retail agency to the more complex general agency.
+We have access to multiple carriers and can secure E&O insurance for any type of risk, from the simple retail agency to the more complex general agency.

 Even if you're having difficulty finding coverage because of your specialty, a history of claims, or bankruptcy, we can help.